ARCH Academy of Design: Academics

-The AIEED paper is conducted in both English & Hindi.
+The AIEED paper is conducted in both English and Hindi.

-The Entrance Process has a GAT and CAT, containing tests of knowledge and thinking and an assessment of the psychological makeup of candidates, and is rounded off with the submission of a Video self-expression/ opinion film, along with a Portfolio of work.
+The Entrance Process has a GAT and CAT, containing tests of knowledge and thinking and an assessment of the psychological makeup of candidates, and is rounded off with the submission of a video self-expression/opinion film, along with a portfolio of work.

 International Collaborations

 ARCH has MoUs with 15 international institutions in Scotland, England, France, Ethiopia, Mexico, Ukraine, Canada.

 Community Development Projects

-Students are able to work on various projects with Government bodies like the DCH (Development Commissioner Handicrafts), Ministry of Textiles, Government of India; MSME (Micro, Small and Medium Enterprises), Govt. of India; DST (Department of Science &Technology), Government of India etc. ARCH is the official Uniform Designer & Consultant for the JAIPUR METRO RAIL CORPORATION LIMITED (JMRC).
+Students are able to work on various projects with government bodies including the DCH (Development Commissioner Handicrafts), Ministry of Textiles, Government of India; MSME (Micro, Small and Medium Enterprises), Government of India; DST (Department of Science and Technology), Government of India.
+ARCH is the official Uniform Designer and Consultant for the Jaipur Metro Rail Corporation Limited (JMRC).

 Memberships

 ARCH has memberships in several international and national organizations like CUMULUS, International Foundation of Fashion Technology Institutes (IFFTI), World Design Organization (WDO), Fashion Design Council of India (FDCI), and Institute of Indian Interior Designers (IIID).